 US trade deficit hits nine-year high on falling exports

-The US trade deficit swelled in January to its largest level in nearly a decade as the world's biggest economy exported less fuel and sold fewer aircraft, government data showed Wednesday.
+The US trade deficit swelled in January to its largest level in nearly a decade as oil prices rose and the world's biggest economy sold fewer aircraft, government data showed Wednesday.

 The news comes amid White House furor over trade policy, with President Donald Trump's top economic advisor Gary Cohn announcing his resignation late Tuesday after losing a bruising internal battle over whether to impose punishing tariffs on steel and aluminum.

-US exports of services, including charges for the use of intellectual property, were the highest on record at $66.7 billion.
+US exports of services, including charges for the use of intellectual property, were the highest on record at $66.7 billion, according to the Commerce Department.

 But the goods deficit with Canada reached its highest level in three years at $4.1 billion for the month.